 None of us want to feed our kids foods with pesticide residue.

-There are certain foods you SHOULD always buy organic because they retain an insane amount of pesticides that isn’t good for any of us.
+There are certain foods you SHOULD always buy organic because they retain an insane amount of pesticides that aren’t good for any of us.

-The frustrating thing is that organic foods seems to cost way more.
+The frustrating thing is that organic foods seem to cost way more.

-The Dirty Dozen is list of 12 produce items that should ALWAYS be organic.
+The Dirty Dozen is a list of 12 produce items that should ALWAYS be organic.

 The Dirty Dozen includes: